J-Coulson/odin-landing-page/README.md

 # odin-landing-page
-landing page project for the odin project
+landing page project for the odin project.
+First attempt at making a real website from scratch